Coarse assembly maps: The coarse assembly map

 \begin{rem} It follows from the above fibre sequence \eqref{gerpogikrepoergerg} that for a bornological coarse space~$X$ the coarse assembly map is an equivalence if and only if $E\cO \bP(X)\simeq 0$.
 Therefore we have identified $E\cO\bP$ as the coarse homology theory which detects the obstructions to $\mu_{E}$ being an equivalence. \hB \end{rem}

 \begin{rem} At the moment the local homology theory $E\cO^{\infty}$ appearing in the domain of the coarse assembly map might appear mysterious.
-In Proposition~\ref{fifowefweewfwef} we calculate the evaluation of this homology theory on countable, finite-dimensional, locally finite simplicial complexes under the assumption that $E$ is countably additive.
+In Proposition~\ref{fifowefweewfwef} we calculate the evaluation of this homology theory on finite-dimensional, locally finite simplicial complexes under the assumption that $E$ is additive. \hB \end{rem}

-In general, using the fact that $\cO^{\infty}(X)$ is representable (see Section \ref{ijofwefwefewfewf}) one can express the value of $E\cO^{\infty}$ on a uniform bornological coarse space by the value of $E$ on an explicitly given bornological coarse space. \hB \end{rem}
+\begin{rem} In the case of coarse $K$-homology there is the analytic coarse assembly map \cite{hr}.
+It is only defined for $X$ in $\UBC$ presented by a proper metric space.
+It is a homomorphism from the locally finite $K$-homology groups of $X$ to its coarse $K$-homology groups.
+It is a non-trivial matter to compare our proposed version of the assembly map with the one in \cite{hr}.
+We will discuss this problem in {\cite{compass}.}\footnote{This comparison is also considered in {Section~16 of the arXiv-preprint version~v2} of the present paper.}

+The analytic coarse assembly map is closely related with index theory.
+In contrast, the coarse assembly map introduced in Definition \ref{fiwjfofewfewfwefefweffw} is of geometric and homotopy theoretic nature.
+In contrast to the analytic coarse assembly map it is a natural transformation between coarse homology theories.
+This fact allows to apply the comparison theorems shown in \cite{buen}, see e.g.\ Theorem \ref{woifowfwewfewf}. \hB \end{rem}